Definition:

 2. Consistency: Requires constant production of quality content

-3. Expertise: Requires knowledge in various areas of digital marketing
+3. Expertise: Requires knowledge in several areas of digital marketing

 4. Adaptation: Requires monitoring changes in audience preferences and algorithms